 How Many Blogs Should I Write In A Month?

-Truthfully, there is no right answer - it's one of those "how long is a piece of string?" questions.
-That doesn’t mean you should get your knickers in a twist, though - it’s all about walking through the basics, with careful consideration of your business’ goals and audience along the way.
+Truthfully, there is no right answer to how many blogs you should write in a month.
+It's one of those "how long is a piece of string?" questions, but you should be aiming for a minimum of 1 or 2.
+Here, we will walk through the basics, with careful consideration of your business’ goals and audience along the way.

 Several times a day.